rozek/dommali/README.md

 The corresponding JavaScript RegExp is `/^[a-z$_][a-z$_0-9]*([-.:][a-z$_0-9]+)*@.*$/`

 In an "anchored event" specification, this event name is followed by an "at" sign and one or multiple CSS selectors.
-The special "selector" `this` restricts incoming events to those triggered at the listening element itself
+The special "selector" `this` restricts incoming events to those triggered at the listening element itself.
+Typical examples look like:

+* `pointerdown@.draggable` or
+* `pointermove@this`

 ### <a name="notes-on-waitFor">waitFor</a> ###